 - Modify a term to make it yours (but not a trademarked term).

 Here’s a good test.
 Imagine you called your mom to tell her the name of your new publishing imprint.
 How many times did you have to say it, or even spell it, before she understood?

-Not many people know this but the publisher name is listed in Amazon’s search engine, even if you have one book.
-So, one of the best places to find out if someone is already using your imprint name is to type it into Amazon.
-Depending on how unique it is, you may see just a couple books, or pages of books, or no books.
-Open each one and look at the book’s information.
+Not many people know this but the publisher name is listed in Amazon’s search engine, even if the publisher has only one book.
+So, one of the best places to find out if someone is already using your imprint name is to visit the advanced search page for books: https://www.amazon.com/advanced-search/books.

 I put GoDaddy second on the list because I feel it is important to also own the domain name for one’s imprint.
 True, the domain does not have to match the name exactly, nor do you need a publishing imprint website, but it is especially nice to have it if at all possible.
 Dotcoms are always the first choice, but other extensions may also work.
 Try a few combinations and then come back to buy it after you finalize your name.
 Do not wait to do this.